bratpeki/dotfiles/README.md

-# Peki's dotfiles and configs
+# dotfiles - Peki's dotfiles and configs

+## Contents

+The repo currently includes my configs for:

+- NeoVim
+- ViFM

+## Installation

+The repo is installed by running `make install`. `make update` exists in order for me to maintain the repo.